 What is a Heading in Writing?

 In web content, headings are important for creating a clear structure.
 Whether it’s a blog, article, or webpage, well-placed headings allow users to quickly skim and find the information they need.
-For example, descriptive headings like “Benefits of SEO” or “How to Improve Website Speed” give readers an idea of what each section covers, making it easier to navigate the content.
+For example, descriptive headings like “Benefits of SEO” or “How to Structure a Blog Post for SEO” give readers an idea of what each section covers, making it easier to navigate the content.

 In storytelling, headings also help guide readers through different sections or chapters, making the reading experience smoother.
 By dividing the text into logical sections, headings improve readability and ensure a natural flow of ideas.